Communication Security: What Military Level Encryption Means

 Enterprise level security has no official standards to back it up.
 Standards reduce uncertainty.
 Without one, enterprise level security means whatever the vendor wants it to mean.
 With enterprise level, you may think you’re secure.
 Are you?

-Military level security means a company follows an established standard that countries use to protect everything from trade secrets to weapons plans.
+Military level security means a company follows an established compliance with data protection that countries use to protect everything from trade secrets to weapons plans.
 Ideally, you want a company with a proven track record working with governments and defense contractors.

 Following a standard means knowing.
 You know when it’s updated.
 Most of the time, you know why they changed it.
 You know leading cybersecurity experts around the world have vetted this standard and they test it daily.
 They are your security.